On the sizes of ionized bubbles around the highest redshift galaxies. Spectral shapes of the Lyman-alpha emission from galaxies: Modeling Galaxies at Redshift 6--11

 For each galaxy, we perform a hierarchical Bayesian inference analysis to estimate the free parameters of our model: $EW_{\rm em}$, $FWHM_{\rm red}$, and \Rbub.
 We model the likelihood of observing the available data, i.e., the pair of $\{ EW_\mathrm{obs}\pm \sigma_{EW_\mathrm{obs}},\Delta(v_\mathrm{Ly\alpha})_\mathrm{obs}\pm\sigma_{\Delta(v_\mathrm{Ly\alpha})} \}$, with a bivariate Normal distribution including known errors.
 Defining the vector of model parameters as $\theta=\{EW_{\rm em}, FWHM_{\rm red},v_{\rm IGM}\}$, we write the posterior for $\theta$ as:

 where $p(\theta |M_{UV})$ is the prior on the model parameters, given the UV magnitude of each galaxy.
 Subscript `tr' refers to \lya\ quantities after transmission through the IGM, which are compared to the observed quantities given a subscript `obs'.
 We assume that $p(\theta |M_\mathrm{UV})=p(EW_\mathrm{em})p(v_{\rm IGM})p(FWHM_{\rm red}|M_\mathrm{UV})$, i.e., the priors on the emergent EW, the \lya\ line width and the bubble radius are independent.
 The prior on \vigm\ is the simplest to treat -- we have no empirical knowledge of this and adopt a uniform prior.
-For the emergent FWHM distribution we base our prior upon strong trends between $M_\mathrm{UV}$ and the FWHM of the red peak.
+For the emergent FWHM distribution we base our prior upon strong trends between $M_\mathrm{UV}$ and the FWHM of the red peak \citep{Hayes.2023lya}.
 We adopt measurements from the \emph{Lyman alpha Spectral Database} \citep[LASD;][]{Runnholm.2021}\footnote{\href{http://lasd.lyman-alpha.com}{http://lasd.lyman-alpha.com}} and the GALEX-measured UV magnitudes \citep[see][Figure 21 of the online-only material]{Hayes.2023lya} and fit a power-law between FWHM and $M_\mathrm{UV}$; our prior is then Normal around this relation, and includes errors on the fit.
-For the emergent \lya\ EW we adopt an exponential distribution based upon the very deep MUSE observations of \citet{Hashimoto.2017}.
-We take the scale length estimated at $z=6$ corrected for absorption by the IGM ($EW_0=212\pm 186$\AA), making the assumption that the EW distribution does not evolve strongly over the redshift of the sample.
+For the emergent \lya\ EW we adopt an exponential distribution based upon very deep MUSE and HST observations at $z=6$.
+We take the exponential scale length of $EW_0=212\pm 186$\AA\ from \citet{Hashimoto.2017}.
+This value is already corrected for IGM absorption in that paper (following \citealt{Inoue.2014}, same as \citealt{Hayes.2021}), and thus should be comparable to the emergent EW required for our method.
+We then make the assumption that the EW distribution does not evolve strongly over the redshift of the sample.

-We sample the posterior distribution using a Metropolis Hastings sampler built in \textsc{pycm} \citep{pymc}. \vigm\ is converted to \Rbub\ after the fact using Hubble's law.
-We show an example fit in Figure~\ref{fig:specgnz11}.
-In Figure~\ref{fig:pdfs} we show the posterior distribution functions for $EW_{\rm em}$, $FWHM_{\rm red}$, and $R_{\rm bubble}$ for each galaxy (light curves) and for three samples, divided according to redshift.
+We sample the posterior distribution using a Metropolis Hastings sampler built in \textsc{pycm} \citep{pymc}. \vigm\ is converted to \Rbub\ using Hubble's law.
+We show an example fit in the right panel of Figure~\ref{fig:lyaprofiles}.
+In Figure~\ref{fig:pdfs} we show the posterior distribution functions for $EW_{\rm em}$, $FWHM_{\rm red}$, and \Rbub\ for each galaxy (light curves), divided into three samples according to redshift.
 In the discussion that follows, we use the maximum a posteriori and its associated 68\% credibility interval as our best estimate and associated uncertainty on each parameter.